alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 - If `ParseId` fails, `FindUser` is skipped.
 - If `FindUser` fails, `Deactivate` is skipped.
 - The error produced by the first failure is passed all the way to `Match`.

+This is fail-fast: you get the first error, not a list of everything that could have failed.

 ### Example: deactivating a user